 - Participate in one of the many established community service, public health research, and clinical opportunities that are available in the US and abroad through the Center for Global Peace and Citizenship (CPGC).

-- Familiarize yourself with the volunteer opportunities provided by Eighth Dimension throughout the academic year, and during breaks.
+- Familiarize yourself with the volunteer opportunities provided by the Marilou Allen Office of Service & Community Collaboration (formerly known as 8th Dimension) throughout the academic year and during college breaks.

-- Familiarize yourself with the Haverford College Civic Engagement Office website, as well as the Bryn Mawr College Civic Engagement Office (CEO) directory of health care volunteer opportunities in the main line and Philadelphia area.
+- Familiarize yourself with the Haverford College Community Engagement website, as well as the Bryn Mawr College Civic Engagement Office (CEO) directory of health care volunteer opportunities in the main line and Philadelphia area.